An Overview of Sudden Death Syndrome

 Root and Stem Symptoms/Signs

-Plants infected by F. virguliforme can have discolored and decaying roots even if there are no noticeable foliar symptoms of SDS.
-The woody tissue in the taproot (or cortex) can be brown to dark gray, while the upper portion of stem pith remains white (Figure 4).
+Plants infected by fungi causing SDS can have discolored and decaying roots even when no noticeable foliar symptoms are present.
+Compared with a healthy root system—which is typically larger and has more extensive lateral roots—SDS-affected roots are often reduced and deteriorated.
+The woody tissue of the taproot (cortex) may range from brown to dark gray, while the pith in the upper portion of the stem remains white (Figure 4).

-Several soybean diseases may cause similar foliar symptoms to SDS, which makes it important to closely examine the stem and root for an accurate diagnosis (see Table 1).
-If the stem pith is brown and discolored, the disease might be brown stem rot (BSR, caused by Cadophora gregata) rather than SDS; however, it should be noted that plants can be infected by both SDS and BSR fungi.
-When soils are wet, the SDS fungus can reproduce on the root surface, sometimes producing a mass of spores that are purple-blue (Figure 5).
+Several soybean diseases can cause foliar symptoms similar to SDS, making it important to closely examine the stem and root for an accurate diagnosis (see Table 1).
+Red crown rot (RCR, caused by Calonectria ilicicola) resembles SDS but is distinguished by red discoloration at the lower stem and root that is sometimes accompanied with small reddish orange spherical fungal fruiting bodies (perithecia).
+If the stem pith (center) is brown and discolored, the disease might be brown stem rot (BSR, caused by Cadophora gregata) rather than SDS.
+However, it is important to note that a single plant can be infected by multiple pathogens, including those that cause SDS, RCR, and BSR.
+When soils are wet, the SDS fungi can reproduce on the root surface, sometimes producing masses of spores that are purple-blue and visible to the naked eye (Figure 5).

 Figure 4.
 Plants affected by SDS may show brown discoloration in the taproot.